 Interceptive Orthodontic Treatment for Children (age Six)

-Some of the most direct results of age 6 interceptive orthodontic early treatment for children are:
+Some of the most direct results of age-six interceptive orthodontic early treatment for children are:

 - Creates room for crowded, erupting teeth by expanding the upper and lower jaws (usually with no soreness at all)

 - Creates facial symmetry by influencing jaw growth.
-Yes, Dr. Fox can make the lower jaw grow forward (to correct upper teeth that stick out because the lower jaw is receded), or the upper jaw grow forward (to correct bulldog bites), and avoid jaw surgery if done at age 6.
-At age 9 or older it may be too late for the jaws to respond to Dr Fox’s techniques.
+Yes, Dr. Fox can make the lower jaw grow forward (to correct upper teeth that stick out because the lower jaw is receded), or the upper jaw grow forward (to correct bulldog bites), and avoid jaw surgery if done at age six.
+At age nine or older, it may be too late for the jaws to respond to Dr Fox’s techniques.

 - Reduces the risk of trauma to protruding front teeth from a sports ball hitting them or wrestling around at home or on the playground